 CMS has also been named a certified a Minority-Owned Business Enterprise (MBE) by the Indiana Department of Administration, Minority and Women’s Enterprise Division, and the City of Indianapolis.

 CMS, a former 8(a) and Protégé firm, graduated from the SBA Mentor-Protégé Program in April 2014 with a high degree of success.
-During our 8-year relationship with our Mentor firm, we gained extensive experience in federal contracting, which has helped us to grow the company and become the successful contractor we are today.
-Because of our success, we have a strong desire to pay it forward and are now serving as the Mentor to two small businesses under SBA-approved 8(a) Mentor-Protégé Agreements (MPAs):
+During an 8-year relationship with our Mentor firm, we gained extensive experience in federal contracting.
+What we learned and how we applied it helped us grow the company and become the successful contractor we are today.
+Because of our success, we gained a strong desire to pay our knowledge forward.
+In 2015 we became an 8(a) Mentor to two small disadvantaged businesses under Mentor/Protégé Agreements (MPAs):

-- Jack Wayte Construction Company, Inc. (JWC), an 8(a) and Woman-owned Small Business (WOSB) based in New Mexico (since April 2015)
+- Jack Wayte Construction Company, Inc. (JWC), an 8(a) and Woman-owned Small Business (WOSB) based in New Mexico (MPA since April 2015)

 The CMS Code of Ethics is one aspect of the standards of business conduct that are to be maintained at CMS.
 It is the Company’s policy to maintain compliance with all contractual and legal obligations.
 Further, it is the Company’s policy to go beyond simply maintaining compliance; it is to maintain good business practices and avoid even the appearance of wrongdoing.